Male breast reduction (gynecomastia surgery)

 Male breast formation, or gynecomastia, is a condition where males have abnormal breast development.
 The extent of breast development differs from person to person.
 Occasionally, there is limited glandular tissue development alone while other times there can be glandular tissue development, extra fat deposition, and even skin excess which gives the appearance of full breast development.
 Most of the time, gynecomastia is a benign condition but it is occasionally linked to medical conditions such as liver disease, endocrine disease, or other general medical conditions.
 For these reasons, a thorough general medical checkup is important in the evaluation of patients with gynecomastia.

-In general, patients who undergo gynecomastia surgery do not experience significant pain or discomfort following surgery and most return to normal activities in 1-2 weeks.
+In general, patients who undergo gynecomastia surgery in Los Angeles do not experience significant pain or discomfort following surgery and most return to normal activities in 1-2 weeks.
 It is necessary to wear a tight compressive garment at all times following gynecomastia surgery for the first 2-3 weeks.
 Occasionally, Dr. Hirsch may use drains after gynecomastia surgery, and these will be removed in the first week after surgery.

 Frequently asked questions about male breast reduction (gynecomastia surgery):